HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/uncertainty_propagation.rst

 atmospheric absorption features (i.e., 757.5-767.5 nm and 1350-1390 nm), an additional placeholder uncertainty of 50% (assuming random spectral error correlation) is added to account for the difference in SRF becoming dominant.

+Storing uncertainty information as digital effects tables
+#########################################################
+As previously mentioned, detailed error-correlation information is calculated as part of the uncertainty propagation.
+Storing this information in a space-efficient way is not trivial.
+To do this we use the `obsarray module <https://obsarray.readthedocs.io/en/latest/>`_ of the CoMet toolkit. obsarray uses a concept called ‘digital effects tables’ to store the errorcorrelation information.
+This concept takes the parameterised error-correlation forms defined in the Quality Assurance Framework for Earth Observation (`QA4EO <https://www.QA4EO.org>`_) and stores them in a standardised metadata format.
+By using these parameterised error-correlation forms, it is not necessary to explicitely store the error-correlation along all dimensions.
+Instead only the error-correlation with wavelength is explicitly stored, and error-correlation with scans/series is captured as the ‘random’ or ‘systematic’ error-correlation forms.

+Another benefit to using obsarray, is that it allows for straightforward encoding of the uncertainty and error-correlation variables.
+The error-correlation (with respect to wavelength) does not need to be known at a very high precision.
+It can be saved as an 8-bit integer (leading to about a 0.01 precision in the error-correlation coefficient).
+Similarly, the uncertainties can be encoded using a 16-bit integer to a precision of 0.01%.
+Together, these encodings significantly reduce the amount of space required to store the uncertainty information.

+Finally, having the HYPERNETS products saved as ‘digital effects tables’ means they can easily be used in further uncertainty propagation where all the error-correlation information is automatically taken into account.
+See De Vis & Hunt (in prep.) and the `CoMet toolkit examples <https://www.comet-toolkit.org/examples/>`_ for further information (note there is one example specific to HYPERNETS).